-What this means for tribal data specifically
+What this means for Indigenous data specifically

 • Tribes submit water quality data to the EPA under the Clean Water Act, grant reporting requirements, and TADA/WQP pipelines.
 That data does not disappear.
 It becomes part of federal infrastructure that administrations can access and repurpose.

 • ESA consultation records, harvest reports, hatchery data, and water monitoring submissions across agencies may each look innocuous in isolation.
-Together they document where people exercise treaty rights, what resources they depend on, and where tribal populations are located seasonally.
+Together they document where people exercise treaty rights, what resources they depend on, and where Indigenous populations are located seasonally.
 This is re-identifiable even when submitted anonymized or in aggregate.

 • Palantir's ImmigrationOS contract with ICE integrates passports, SSNs, IRS data, license plates, cell phones, and facial recognition into a single tracking system.
 The same company now holds contracts across USDA, Army, DHS, and federal health systems.
 This is structural integration, not isolated tool deployment.